vicky-at-web/vicky-at-web/README.md

 Here are some ideas to get you started:

 - 🔭 Here's my [Resume](vignesh_resume.pdf)
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m currently learning Full Stack Web Development
 - 👯 I’m looking to collaborate on open source projects and professional projects
 - 💬 Ask me about Web Technologies
 - 😄 Pronouns: vicky/vignesh